richessler/svg-bug-squasher/README.md

 - Create a fork of this repo
 - Commit and push your code to your forked repo as many times as you want
 - Submit a pull request to the master branch when you're done.
 Congrats!

-## Final notes
-The requirements for this game are meant to be open ended and allow for creativity.
-If you are unsure of the requirements, please contact ed@socialtables.com with any questions you have.